StereoKit/StereoKit-Docs/docs/Pages/StereoKit/Model/SetTransform.md

 ```csharp
 void SetTransform(int subsetIndex, Matrix& transform)
 ```
+[Obsolete] For removal in v0.4.
+Use Nodes / Visuals.ModelTransform instead.
 Changes the transform for the subset to a new one!
 This is in Model space, so it's relative to the origin of the model.
 </div>

 |  |  |